 Electric skateboards are becoming increasingly popular.
 They are undoubtedly a big hit among teens and adult recreational users.
 Even though the main usage of electric skateboards nowadays is for commuting purposes, there are many people who love using them for off-road adventures.
-According to the user’s purposes, electric skateboards can be divided into urban style and off-road style (which can also be called mountain skateboards or all-terrain skateboards).
+According to user’s purposes, electric skateboards can be divided into urban style and off-road style (which can also be called mountain skateboards or all terrain skateboards).

 Urban Skateboard & Off Road Skateboard

-The off-road skateboard is a perfect match for all the people who want to bring their skating skills out of the streets and into the fields.
+Off-road skateboard is a perfect match for all the people who want to bring their skating skills out of the streets and into the fields.
 Off-road skating in itself is amazing.
 It will allow you to conquer new terrain and explore where you’ve never gone before.
 They allow all the skating aficionados to enjoy nature and focus on technique rather than pushing the board.
 Off-road electric skateboarding is similar to other off-road activities.
 You're able to experience riding in rough environments and areas that are off the normal path.
 Let riders enjoy riding on gravel, sand, or grass.
-To adapt to different terrains and enhance skaters’ skateboarding experience, off-road skateboard normally has larger wheels and are able to dampen shock and vibration.
+To adapt to different terrains and enhance skaters’ skateboarding experience, off-road skateboard normally have larger wheels and are able to dampen shock and vibration.
 Off-road skateboards are suitable for those who have more skating experience and higher skateboarding skills.

 Urban Skateboard VS Off Road Skateboard